This article explains how diet may affect vestibular migraine and provides a guide for dietary changes to help reduce symptoms.

 Keep in mind that these food groups should only be avoided during the elimination phase, as they’re reintroduced later on.

-While the elimination phase is restrictive, you’re still able to enjoy plenty of healthy, delicious foods, such as (
+During the elimination phase, you’re still able to enjoy plenty of healthy, delicious foods, such as (

 - Fruits: most fruits, excluding citrus and tomatoes